Transaction

 // https://www.scala-lang.org/api/current/scala/util/Try.html

-Built-in type class instances are Try, Either and Future.
-You can use them by import scalikejdbc.TxBoundary,***._.
+The Built-in type class instances are Try, Either and Future.
+You can use them by having import scalikejdbc.TxBoundary,***._ in your code.

 #futureLocalTx block

-futureLocalTx use Future‘s state as transaction boundary.
-If one of the Future operations was failed, the transaction will perform rollback automatically.
+The futureLocalTx block uses Future‘s state as the transaction boundary.
+When any of the Future operations fails, the transaction will be rolled back automatically.

 object FutureDB {